jaydon2020/AGL-Documentation/docs/index.md

-#### *Welcome to the Automotive Grade Linux (AGL) documentation.*

 <p style="text-align:center;"><img src="img/agl.png" alt="AGL" width="300"></p>

+### Welcome to the Automotive Grade Linux (AGL) documentation.

-This current page provides you with a brief overview of the AGL Distribution and with an introduction to selected topics that can help you get a quick start using AGL for development.
+This page will provide a brief overview of the AGL Distribution and an introduction to selected topics that can help you get a quick start using AGL for development.

 What is Automotive Grade Linux?
 -------------------------------